Book reviews by

 Animal Farm is one of Orwell’s most famous works.
 It is a classic allegorical novella that uses a farm and its animals as a metaphor for the events leading up to the Russian Revolution of 1917 and the subsequent rise of Stalinism in the Soviet Union.

-The story begins with a group of farm animals, led by the pigs; Napoleon and Snowball, who stage a rebellion against their human owner and establish a utopian society based on the principles of equality and cooperation.
+The story begins with a group of farm animals, led by the pigs Napoleon and Snowball, who stage a rebellion against their human owner and establish a utopian society based on the principles of equality and cooperation.

 A powerful narrative and incisive commentary on the perils of political power and propaganda.
 “Animal Farm” remains a timeless and essential work of literature.